That '80s Show: Critical

 The first episode of That '80s Show received generally negative reviews from television critics.
 Eric Kohanik of The Calgary Herald lamented that a time period needs to be at least 20 years away to laugh at it, and That '80s Show was created too soon.
 David Bianculli from The New York Daily News agreed, yet summed up that the show "isn't that bad."
 Josh Friedman of The Los Angeles Times concluded that the pilot was reminiscent of a school reunion, that "[t]he nostalgic fun is intermittent".
 Miki Turner from the Fort Worth Star-Telegram criticized the chemistry of the cast and the effectiveness of the writing.
 Sonia Mansfield from The San Francisco Examiner said the show "is mildly entertaining with a few funny moments", but pointed out that the humor was being pushed by the setting rather than through its characters.
 In a more negative review, Peggy Curran from The Montreal Gazette said it is "nowhere near as funny or original as it could have been."

 In a retrospective column, Tony Atherton of The Ottawa Citizen explained that one of the reasons That '80s Show failed was because the show featured young adults in the 1980s, and those who experienced that decade in their 20s would be in their 40s when the show aired in 2002.
 He mused that the show targeted viewers in their early 30s, but made their cast of characters too old.

+Jen Chaney of Vulture said this series is an example of 1980s nostalgia.